 Prior to joining the Justice Department Tucker implemented and directed research demonstration projects at the Substance Abuse Strategy Initiative at New York University and the Center on Addiction and Substance Abuse at Columbia University.
 These projects were designed to evaluate the effectiveness of post incarceration services for formerly incarcerated substance abusers re-entering society and the provision of services for pre-adolescents at-risk of getting involved in drugs and crime.

-Commissioner Tucker's unique blend of law enforcement, public service and academic experience led to his appointment as deputy commissioner of training, during Police Commissioner William J. Bratton's reengineering of the New York City Police Department in 2014.
-Proving to be a valuable member of the executive staff, Commissioner Tucker was promoted to first deputy commissioner and entrusted to design and implement a broad range of policy, programs, and training to strengthen community relations and improve the performance of the department.
+His unique blend of law enforcement, criminal justice policy expertise and academic experience led to Tucker's return to the NYPD as Deputy Commissioner of Training during Police Commissioner William J. Bratton's reengineering of the Department in 2014.
+Proving to be a valued member of the executive staff, Tucker was sworn in as the 43rd First Deputy Commissioner and entrusted to direct several bureaus, including Personnel, Training, Criminal Justice, Risk Management, Department Advocate, Trials, and Labor Relations.

 Tucker earned his Bachelor of Science degree in Criminal Justice from the John Jay College of Criminal Justice, City University of New York, a Juris Doctor degree from Fordham University School of Law while working as a police officer, and was awarded an Honorary Doctor of Laws degree from Pace University where he is a tenured professor.